 The number of companies entering the natural and sustainable consumer products market with offerings similar to ours continues to increase.
 We believe that our ability to compete depends upon many factors both within and beyond our control, including the size of our customer base; the timing and market acceptance of products, including the developments and enhancements to those products and services that we or our competitors offer; customer service and support efforts, selling and marketing efforts, ease of use, performance, price and reliability of the products and services that we and our competitors develop, and our brand strength relative to our competitors.
 Some of our current and potential competitors have longer operating histories and greater financial, technical, marketing and other resources than we do.
 These factors may allow our competitors to respond more quickly or efficiently than we can to new or emerging technologies.
-These competitors may engage in more extensive research and development efforts, undertake acceptance than us.
+These competitors may engage in more extensive research and development efforts, undertake more far-reaching marketing campaigns and adopt more aggressive pricing policies, which may allow them to build larger customer bases than ours or greater market acceptance than us.